 Ridership Goal: Improve existing service to help increase ridership on all MTA modes.

 Ridership Improvement Plan: Continually improve the customer experience by increasing on-time performance, and the overall level of MTA customer service.
 Additionally, focus on connecting more people with jobs and opportunities in the region by meeting the changing needs of new and current job centers and residential developments.

-On-Time Performance (OTP) is a key measurement tool for the MTA that tracks how often the various MTA modes are running on schedule, which reflects the reliability of our service.
+On-Time Performance (OTP) is a key measurement tool for MDOT MTA that tracks how often the various transit modes are running on schedule, which reflects the reliability of our service.
 Meeting our OTP goals is essential for maintaining customer satisfaction and increasing ridership.

 Light Rail - 95%

 Metro Subway - 95%

 OTP Improvement Plan: Improving Local Bus OTP will be the main focus to better serve the largest number of riders.
 Data driven analysis guides the decision making process when it comes to improving OTP.

 Abbreviations, Terminology & Notes